-In relation to a property, means the value of the property determined in accordance with Section 46.
+Market ValueIn relation to a property, means the value of the property determined in accordance with Section 46.

-MEC for Local Government

-Means the member of the Executive Council of a province who is responsible for local government in that province.
+MEC for Local Government Means the member of the Executive Council of a province who is responsible for local government in that province.

-Metropolitan Municipality

-Means a municipality that has exclusive executive and

-legislative authority in its area, and which is described in Section 155(1) of the Constitution as a category A municipality.
+Metropolitan Municipality Means a municipality that has exclusive executive and legislative authority in its area, and which is described in Section 155(1) of the Constitution as a category A municipality.

-Minister Means the cabinet member responsible for local
+Means the cabinet member responsible for local government

-government

-Multiple purposes In relation to a property, means the use of a property for more than one purpose, subject to section 9 the Municipal Structures Act.
+Multiple purposesIn relation to a property, means the use of a propertyfor more than one purpose.

-Municipal Council or Council Means a municipal council referred to in Section 18 of

-Municipal Finance Management

-Act

-Means the Local Government: Municipal Finance

-Management Act, 2003 (Act No. 56 of 2003);

-Municipal Manager Means a person appointed in terms of Section 82 of the

-Municipal Structures Act;

-Municipal Structures Act Means the Local Government: Municipal Structures

-Act, 1988 (Act No. 117 of 1998.

-Municipal Systems Act Means the Local Government: Municipal Systems Act

-2000 (Act No. 32 of 2000).

-Municipal Valuer or Valuer of a

-Municipality

-Means a person designated as a municipal valuer in

-terms of Section 33(1);

-Newly rateable propertyMeans any rateable property on which property rates were not levied before the end of the financial year preceding the date on which this Act took effect, excluding:

-(a) a property which was incorrectly omitted from a

-valuation roll and for that reason was not rated

-before that date; and

-(b) A property identified by the Minister by notice in the Gazette where the phasing in of a rate is not justified.

-Occupier
+Municipal Council or Council Means a municipal council referred to in Section 18 of the Municipal Structures Act.
+Municipal Finance Management Act Means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); Municipality (a) as a corporate entity, means a municipality described in Section 2 of the Municipal Systems Act; and (b) as a geographical area, means a municipal area demarcated in terms of the Local Government: Municipal Demarcation Act, 1988 (Act No. 27 of 1988); Municipal Manager Means a person appointed in terms of Section 82 of the Municipal Structures Act; Municipal Structures Act Means the Local Government: Municipal Structures Act, 1988 (Act No. 117 of 1998.
+Municipal Systems Act Means the Local Government: Municipal Systems Act 2000 (Act No. 32 of 2000).
+Municipal Valuer or Valuer of a Municipality Means a person designated as a municipal valuer in terms of Section 33(1); Newly rateable property Means any rateable property on which property rates were not levied before the end of the financial year preceding the date on which this Act took effect, excluding: (a) a property which was incorrectly omitted from a valuation roll and for that reason was not rated before that date; and (b) A property identified by the Minister by notice in the Gazette where the phasing in of a rate is not justified.

+Minister

-In relation to a property, means a person in actual occupation of a property, whether or not that person has a right to occupy the property;
+Occupier In relation to a property, means a person in actual occupation of a property, whether or not that person has a right to occupy the property;